Timber framing: Poland

 The Churches of Peace in southwestern Poland are the largest religious timberframed structures in Europe.

-Historically, the majority of Polish cities as well as their central marketplaces possessed timber-framed dwellings and housing.
-Throughout the Middle Ages it was customary in Poland to use either bare brick or wattle and daub (szachulec) as filling in-between the timber frame.
-However, the half-timbered houses which can be observed nowadays have been built in regions that were historically German or had significant German cultural influence.
+Throughout the Middle Ages timber-framed houses were built in the regions of Pomerania and the Sudeten Mountains, where it was customary to use either bare brick or wattle and daub (szachulec) as filling in-between the timber frame.
+However, the half-timbered houses which can be observed nowadays have been mostly built in regions that were historically German or had significant German cultural influence.
 As these regions were at some point parts of German Prussia, half-timbered walls are often called mur pruski (lit.
 Prussian wall) in Polish.
-A distinctive type of house associated with mostly Mennonite immigrant groups from Frisia and the Netherlands, known as the Olędrzy, is called an "arcade house" (dom podcieniowy).
+A distinctive type of house associated with mostly Mennonite immigrant groups from Frisia and the Netherlands, known as the Olenders (Olędrzy), is called an "arcade house" (dom podcieniowy).
 The biggest timber-framed religious buildings in Europe are the Churches of Peace in southwestern Poland.
 There are also numerous examples of timber-framed secular structures such as the granaries in Bydgoszcz.

+Half-timbered structures were also widely employed in the architecture of 19th-century spa towns, although they never achieved the same level of popularity as the Swiss chalet style.

 The Umgebindehaus rural housing tradition of south Saxony (Germany) is also found in the neighboring areas of Poland, particularly in the Silesian region.

 Another world-class type of wooden building Poland shares with some neighboring countries are its wooden church buildings.